Hello and welcome to Slowpoke.

 Hi.
 I’m Carson Ellis and Slowpoke is my newsletter.
 I’m an illustrator, picture book author and enthusiast, gardener, mom, musician’s wife, historic farmstead steward, traditional crafts novice, and nature fanatic.

-I don’t really know.
-Slowpoke is always evolving.
-But here are some things you may find in your inbox if you subscribe:
+Slowpoke is my newsletter.
+It’s always evolving, but here are some things you may find in your inbox if you subscribe:

 Illustration sketches and WIPs